-Kira for Action is a non-profit charity organization that provides educational and medical support in response to emergencies in central Africa.
+Kira for Action is a nonprofit charity organization that provides educational and medical support in response to emergencies in The Democratic Republic of Congo and Rwanda.
 Our mission is to provide emergency medical care and aid in times of armed conflict, natural disasters, famines, and epidemics.
 Our teams work tirelessly to provide immediate and lasting assistance through equipment, technical support, and other means of support to those in need.
 We strive to make a positive impact on communities affected by crisis and conflict.

-Kira for Action is a non-profit organization that provides educational and medical support to individuals affected by emergencies and disasters in central Africa.
+Kira for Action is a nonprofit organization that provides educational and medical support to individuals affected by emergencies and disasters in The Democratic Republic of Congo and Rwanda.
 Our goal is to provide immediate and lasting assistance through equipment, technical assistance, and other means of support to those in need.

 Over the years, we have responded to various armed conflicts, natural disasters, famines, and epidemics by providing emergency medical care and educational needs to people.
 Our teams have helped countless individuals, both children and adults, by providing care.